- simple; consisting of or characterized by a single element.

 - pertaining to or noting a telecommunications system permitting communication in only one direction at a time.

 - Mathematics. a basic geometric element in a Euclidean space, being a line segment in one dimension, a triangle in two dimensions, a tetrahedron in three dimensions, and so on: used in topology and linear programming.

 - an apartment having all the rooms on one floor.

-Simple, simplex: without process, armature, or appendage of any kind.Explanation of Terms Used in Entomology
+Simple, Simplex: without process, armature, or appendage of any kind.Explanation of Terms Used in Entomology

-"simplex munditiis" is the phrase that might be applied to them.Battles of English History
+"Simplex munditiis" is the phrase that might be applied to them.Battles of English History

-You will remember that the day I was at simplex I took some sketches.An Irishman's Difficulties with the Dutch Language
+You will remember that the day I was at Simplex I took some sketches.An Irishman's Difficulties with the Dutch Language

 "characterized by a single part," 1590s, from Latin simplex "single, simple, plain, unmixed, uncompounded," literally "onefold," from PIE root *sem- "one, together" (cf. Latin semper "always," literally "once for all;" Sanskrit sam "together;" see same) + *plac- "-fold," from PIE *plek- "to plait" (see ply (v.1.)).
 The noun is attested from 1892, "simple uncompounded word."